MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

     Download and install the Workflow Manager Client here: [https://go.microsoft.com/fwlink/p/?LinkID=268376](https://go.microsoft.com/fwlink/p/?LinkID=268376)

-3. Open the SharePoint Management Shell as an administrator.
-This is accomplished by right-clicking the **SharePoint 2013 Management Shell** command and choosing **Run as administrator**.
+3. Open the SharePoint Management Shell as an administrator by right-clicking the **SharePoint 2013 Management Shell** command and choosing **Run as administrator**.

 4. Run the **Register-SPWorkflowService** cmdlet.
 The cmdlet should be run only once and can be run from any of the servers in the SharePoint farm.